Roy Krishna: Wellington Phoenix

-ATK
+Mohun Bagan

-On 18 June 2019, Krishna announced he had signed a one-year deal with ATK (Now ATK Mohunbagan), which played in the Indian Super League.
+On 18 June 2019, Krishna announced he had signed a one-year deal with ATK (Now Mohun Bagan Super Giants), which played in the Indian Super League.
 Krishna got off the mark with a goal against Hyderabad in what was only his second match for ATK, and thereafter, it became a familiar sight.
 Despite a minor injury problem, he finished with 15 goals, the highest in the league alongside Nerijus Valskis and Bartholomew Ogbeche, and six assists from 21 games.
 Krishna was influential in ATK reaching the final in his first season with the club, scoring a goal in the second leg of their semi-final victory against Bengaluru on 8 March 2020.
 He also played a pivotal role in ATK winning their record-breaking third league title with an assist in their 3–1 win over Chennaiyin in the final.

-ATK Mohun Bagan

 Following the 2019–20 season, the team ATK was dissolved and its brand got merged with the more than a century old club, Mohun Bagan to form ATK Mohun Bagan.
 In ATK Mohun Bagan's first Indian Super League match on 20 November 2020, Krishna scored the club's first goal in ISL and was awarded the man of the match in their 1–0 victory over Kerala Blasters.
-He scored in the club's next match on 27 November, the inaugural Indian Super League Kolkata Derby against East Bengal; ATK Mohun Bagan won the match 2–0.
+He scored in the club's next match on 27 November, the inaugural Indian Super League Kolkata Derby against East Bengal; Mohun Bagan won the match 2–0.
 Krishna went on to help his team finish second in the league stage and grab up the runners up spot in the playoffs, also winning the golden ball award for contributing 22 goals in 23 games.
-On Mohun Bagan Day 2021, he extended his contract for another year at the club and was also awarded Best Footballer of the Year by Mohun Bagan AC.
-In 2021 AFC Cup Krishna scored 2 goals for the team in the group stage.
+On Mohun Bagan Day 2021, he extended his contract for another year at the club and was also awarded 'Best Footballer of the Year' by Mohun Bagan.
+In the 2021 AFC Cup, Krishna scored 2 goals for the team in the group stage.

 In his second season with the club, he was diagnosed with COVID-19 and played only a few matches due to recurring injuries.
 He scored only 7 goals in what had been an underwhelming league season for him so far.
 In the 2022 AFC Cup, he scored his only goal in the tournament during his last match with the club against Maziya.
 On 3 June 2022, his contract expired ahead of the upcoming season and parted ways with the club.

 Bengaluru

 In July 2022, Krishna penned a two-year deal, the second of which is an optional extension with Bengaluru.
 On 17 August, he scored on his debut against Jamshedpur in the Durand Cup, which ended in a 2–1 win.
-He is also playing in ISL 2022-23 with Bengaluru FC.
-He has scored only a single goal so far for his new team, in what has been the most dismal outing in his ISL career.